LogosLink User's Manual · LogosLink version 2.0.0

 In an agency model, a speaker can be linked to:

-• An agent, indicating that the speaker is considered to be a member or representative of the agent.
+• One or more agents, indicating that the speaker is considered to be a member or representative of these agents.

 Similarly, a response part can be linked to:

-• A position, indicating that the response part supports or opposed the position.
+• One or more positions, indicating that the response part supports or opposes each position.

 Corpora